arcones/w-in-meetup-finder/README.md

 # windo-finder

+CLI to check the number & relative percentage of women in meetup public groups or in events of those groups.

 ## Background

-As an organizer of Women in DevOps Madrid meetup group, I have created this application to query for female members of similar groups so I can make them aware of the existence of my meetup group.
+As an organizer of Women in DevOps Madrid and HashiCorp Madrid Users meetup groups, I originally created this application to query for female members of similar groups so I can make them aware of the existence of the meetup groups I organize so I can make them more diverse.

+Later on, I used this program also to check for female members of specific events I hosted, so we can measure the diversity of the attendees in each event.

 It uses gender-guesser library to guess if the member is female, so the guess is not perfect but close enough.

 ## Requirements: pip3 & python3

+## Usage

 Install the requirements with pip3:

 `pip3 install --user -r requirements.txt`

-Run it with python3 providing the name of the public meetup group (as it appears in meetup URLs) as parameter, like in the following example:

-`python3 finder.py <NameOfThePublicMeetupGroupHere>`
+### Meetup public group query

+`python3 finderInGroup.py <NameOfThePublicMeetupGroup> # The name of the meetup group should be taken directly from meetup URL`

 Like in the following example:

-`python3 finder.py Madrid-HashiCorp-User-Group`
+`python3 finderInGroup.py Madrid-HashiCorp-User-Group`

+That, as of 2020-03-12 gives these results:

+> In the meetup group Madrid-HashiCorp-User-Group, of a total of 351 members might be 21 women
+> Women represent the 6.0% of the participants of the Madrid-HashiCorp-User-Group
+> See more info in Madrid-HashiCorp-User-Group.txt file

+### Meetup public group's event query

+`python3 finderInEvent.py <NameOfThePublicMeetupGroup> <IDOfTheEvent> # The name and the ID of the event should be taken directly from meetup URL`

+Like in the following example:

+`python3 finderInEvent.py Madrid-HashiCorp-User-Group 267246665`

+That, gives these results:

+> In the event 267246665 of the meetup group Madrid-HashiCorp-User-Group, of a total of 43 attendees might be 1 women
+> Women represent the 2.3% of the attendance

+## Roadmap
+- To plot the results on a Grafana pannel.
+- To check also the picture of the members/attendees